Skip to main content

 Treatment

 Most cases of COVID-19 resolve on their own.
-However, antiviral medications for COVID-19 have been proven safe and effective at preventing severe symptoms, hospitalization, and death.
-To discuss treatment options, call Student Health and Counseling to speak with a medical provider at 215-746-WELL (9355).
+However, antiviral medication can be prescribed by a medical provider for individuals who are at high risk for getting very sick from COVID-19 and who have mild to moderate symptoms.
+To discuss treatments options, call Student Health and Counseling to speak with a medical provider at 215-746-WELL (9355).

 Sources: